 The UCSD Community Stations network is the first of its kind in US public higher education, providing a rich context for high-impact, immersive global poverty research and practice in close proximity to the campus.
 As a network, the Community Stations also provide an exceptional laboratory for educational experimentation, mixed-method evaluation and assessment, and for sharing best practices in disadvantaged communities of color across the San Diego-Tijuana border region.

-There are currently four UCSD Community Stations operating across the region, each led by an interdisciplinary team of university faculty and community leaders, each focused on a particular set of urban and environmental issues / urgencies:
+There are currently four UCSD Community Stations operating across the region, each focused on a unique set of urban and environmental issues

 The UCSD-CASA Community Station is located in the border neighborhood of San Ysidro, California in partnership with the non-profit Casa Familiar.

 Focus: immigration, social housing, air quality and equitable urban development.